-For larger employers seeking to purchase coverage for company employees – a health insurance broker or agent is commissioned to provide guidance in determining the appropriate policy and procuring/administering the policy in conjunction with the insurance provider that is underwriting the coverage.
+For larger employers seeking to purchase coverage for company employees, a health insurance broker or agent is commissioned to provide guidance in determining the appropriate policy and procuring/administering the policy in conjunction with the insurance provider that is underwriting the coverage.

 There are several factors to consider when determining whether you and/or your business would be better suited to working with a health insurance broker or whether you ought to contact a health insurance agent to address your coverage needs.

 With the wealth of information about their policy offerings that insurance providers make publicly available, you may be able to narrow down your search to a single, specific insurance provider, in which case contacting an agent that works directly with that insurance provider would be the most direct path to obtaining coverage.
-Similarly, if the industry in which you operate your business has any special insurance considerations that need to be accounted for in policy/coverage decisions, then contacting an agent with relevant experience who has previously worked with companies in your industry can be an efficient approach.
+Similarly, if the industry in which you operate your business has any special insurance considerations that need to be accounted for in policy or coverage decisions, then contacting an agent with relevant experience who has previously worked with companies in your industry can be an efficient approach.

-On the other hand, for those individuals or businesses who are entering the health insurance market with less familiarity and may not have yet have determined their exact needs in advance, sometimes contracting a health insurance broker that works with several insurance providers can potentially provide a greater range of policy options in determining the best coverage fit.
+On the other hand, for those individuals or businesses who are entering the employer health insurance market with less familiarity and may not have yet have determined their exact needs in advance, sometimes contracting a health insurance broker that works with several insurance providers can potentially provide a greater range of policy options in determining the best coverage fit.

-Alternatively, if you haven’t yet determined your needs and you’re seeking significant guidance in figuring out exactly the type of coverage that is best for you and your company, then you might prefer to work with a broker whose multiple insurer affiliations provide a wide-range of policy coverage choices, or working with a broker that has specific experience in your industry might be even more helpful, or perhaps you’d like to work with a broker with both attributes.
+Alternatively, if you haven’t yet determined your needs and you’re seeking significant guidance in figuring out exactly the type of coverage that is best for you and your company, then you might prefer to work with a broker whose multiple insurer affiliations provide a wide range of policy coverage choices, or working with a broker that has specific experience in your industry might be even more helpful, or perhaps you’d like to work with a broker with both attributes.

-With an understanding of what you’re looking for in mind, the next step is to locate and vet potential broker/agent candidates.
+With an understanding of what you’re looking for in mind, the next step is to locate and vet potential broker or agent candidates.
 At a bare minimum, health insurance agents and brokers alike both require proper licensure from the state in order to operate, and there are several independent organizations from which some useful information about brokers and agents can be obtained and/or verified, such as the National Association of Health Underwriters (NAHU) and Health Agents for America Inc. (HAFA).

-Also, for some clients, geographic considerations are less of a concern than ever before because of instant, omnipresent communications technology, while because of that same omnipresent communications tech, others might feel that having a local agent is more valuable than ever.
-Regardless of what you and your business are looking for, luckily the database technology has kept up - allowing you to search for health insurance brokers and agents in your local area and/or that specialize in your industry.
+Also, for some clients, geographic considerations are less of a concern than ever before because of instant, omnipresent communications technology.
+Meanwhile, because of that same omnipresent communications tech, others might feel that having a local agent is more valuable than ever.
+Regardless of what you and your business are looking for, luckily the database technology has kept up, allowing you to search for health insurance brokers and agents in your local area and/or that specialize in your industry.

 About Mployer Advisor